gyasis/CureIQ/README.md

 - Build interactive tutoring interface

 Each phase will be developed iteratively with continuous integration of user feedback and performance metrics.

+## Recent Updates

+### 12/22/2024
+- **Multimodal Input Support**: Added the ability to process images and extract text using the `ImageCaptureGateway`.
+This allows users to upload images, which are processed to extract text and generate MCQs.
+- **Web Server Option**: Introduced the `--web` command-line option to run a FastAPI server, enabling continuous processing of text and images.
+This server allows users to upload images or input text directly through a web interface.
+- **ImageProcessor Integration**: Integrated the `ImageProcessor` class to handle image processing tasks, utilizing the `MediaBatchProcessor` for extracting text from images.

 ## Contributing